 You open the metronome, get bored, end up jamming to a record.
 The discipline gets skipped.

 One drill, one new pattern, or one new genre per day.
-No willpower required — DrumShed picks the targets, you just show up.
+DrumShed picks the target so you can't default to what you already know.

 Move the click off the downbeat.
 Force yourself to hear the &s, the e, or the a as the pulse.
 Twenty minutes will rewire how you hear time.

-Open Beat Builder and pick a genre you'd never naturally choose — gospel, Latin, drum & bass.
-Let the wizard build it.
+Open Beat Builder and pick a genre you'd never naturally choose — gospel, Latin, R&B. Let the wizard build it.
 Slow it down.
 Drill it.

 Fill Builder.
 Pick a six-stroke or paradiddle-diddle you don't know.
 Loop it slow.
 Add accents.
 Route it across the kit.
 Today's your "huh, that's new" fill.